cutesthypnotist/shadertrixx/README.md

 2. d4rkplayer's SV_Coverage for metallic shader
 ~~3. d4rkplayer's better depth normals~~
 ~~4. d4rkplayer's no forward add ~~
-5. Finish kernel coefficient generator
+~~5.
+Finish kernel coefficient generator~~
-6. Shrooms act as dispersors
+~~6.
+Shrooms act as dispersors~~
+7. Reconsider force function on Shrooms (reverse impulse intensity*exp(1-radius) is okay but isn't any different from say, them colliding with an object normally)

 ## d4rkplayer's encode data to screen
 See encodedatatoscreen.shader